-What it really does, though, is force you to run your shop well.
-The metrics it tracks — response speed, shipping reliability, customer satisfaction — are the exact habits that separate hobbyists from businesses.
-Whether you care about the badge or not, hitting Star Seller metrics means you're operating at a professional level.
+More importantly, the metrics it tracks — response speed, shipping reliability, customer satisfaction — are the exact habits that separate hobbyists from businesses.
+Whether you care about the badge or not, hitting Star Seller metrics means you're running a professional shop.

 The Three Metrics (Updated for 2026)